Tsmith5151/sample-document-processing-with-amazon-bedrock-data-automation/20-Industry-Use-Cases/23-Energy-Well-Reports/README.md

 - **S3 Bucket**: Storage for document uploads
 - **Lambda Function**: Docker-based function invokes the Bedrock Data Automation job
 - **Event Trigger**: Automatic processing when files are uploaded to the S3 bucket
-- **IAM Roles**: Least-privilege permissions for Bedrock and S3 access
+- **IAM Role**: IAM Role for Lambda Execution with permissions for Bedrock and S3
 - **CloudWatch**: Monitoring and logging for Lambda function for processing reports

 ## Project Structure